salma2vec/salma2vec/README.md

 ## About

 I am Salma Shaik.
-I'm a machine learning engineer and developer advocate based in India, having worked at Microsoft and scaled communities at [Google Developers](https://gdsc.community.dev/vellore-institute-of-technology-vit-vellore/).
+I'm a machine learning engineer and backend developer based in India, having worked at Microsoft and scaled communities at [Google Developers](https://gdsc.community.dev/vellore-institute-of-technology-vit-vellore/).
 My other interests aside from machine learning are backend development, data engineering and distributed systems.
 Always up to discuss on diffusion models, developer tools, health informatics, worldbuilding, transhumanism, and literature!

 <table>
   <tr>